dli7319/html-checksum-verifier/README.md

 # Checksum Verifier

-A simple web tool to compute the checksum of some text or small files. \
+A simple web tool to compute the checksum of some text or small files (~1 MB). \
 All checksums are computed locally using [node-forge](https://github.com/digitalbazaar/forge).

 ## Development